 Compliance management is all about ensuring all the regulatory training requirements a learner has are current at all times.
 Features include:

-- Admin interface has extreme level of configuration
+Admin interface has an extreme level of configuration

 Social learning is not an important feature set when you focus on ensuring regulatory compliance.
 Some minimal social learning features include:

-- You can manage global audiences by segregation and then associating compliance rules and content available specifically to that group
+You can manage global audiences by segregating groups, and then associating compliance rules and content available specifically with each group

 Reporting and Analytics: